 “People don't join up because you want them to,” Pietri says.
 “They join up because they want to join.”

 So how do you make them want you?
 Start by working out what you have to offer.
 What is it about you that people will want to follow?
 And then focus on the startup itself.
-An idea is generally not going to be brilliant enough to attract a cofounder on its own.
-Instead, work on figuring out how your startup is going to be successful, even if it’s still more plan than reality.
+An idea is generally not going to be brilliant enough to attract a co-founder on its own.
+Instead, work on figuring out how your startup is going to be successful, even if it’s still more planned than reality.
+Show it in the business model of your startup.
 Prove that you have the ability to raise funds.
 Doing that extra bit of work demonstrates to your potential co-founders that you’re serious about going beyond startup fantasyland and lays to rest some fears that they’ll inevitably have.

 Serial entrepreneur Tom Williams suggests sticking to your networks when you’re looking for a co-founder.